HowRU

 Do we always have to rely on others to feel a sense of belonging?

-To create a sense of genuine interaction, I focused on immediate feedback and emotional linkage between the user and the product.
+1. Immediate feedback and emotional linkage between the user and the product.

 HowRU points toward a future where environments are not simply occupied, but actively engaged with.
 By allowing space to respond to human presence, this project explores new possibilities for emotional interaction within everyday objects.